 Location: 15 Vanderbilt Avenue, Fort Greene

-Photo Credit: Ashley Adele
+Photo Credit: Courtesy of Ashley Adele

 Fê is our Founder & CEO!
 She’s Brazilian (Yup!
 Not a New Yorker!), but her indescribable passion and curiosity for NY makes her a New Yorker by heart.
 Fê worked in companies like Kimberly Clark, Quintessentially, Vogue Brazil and Iguatemi Group, and after 12 years of working for these fantastic companies, she decided to go solo and move to NYC!